faadias/ezdb/README.md

 As you can see, this step is incremental: you dot not have to repeat the old structure, just the changes.
 Do not worry if you do specify some part of the old strucutre again because they will just be ignored.

 In our example, we created a new index for table "person", removed its index called "age" and dropped the table "email".
 These, I believe, are all the changes that can be made.
 Of course, if you need a new table, just add it there.

-Note: if you are using google chrome's development console (Resources tab) to monitor your database, be aware that, although the changes in the sructure have taken effect after the above command, they might only appear there after you refresh the page (closing ans reopening also works).
-Sometimes you maay need to refresh the database by right-clicking on it and choosing "Refresh IndexedDB".

 ## Final thoughts